 What if I don’t make it into the BFA program?

-With very few exceptions, most courses are open to the Bachelor of Arts students.
-Students not selected will be given a list of areas of improvement and may also audition again in the Spring of the next year.
+With a few exceptions, most courses are open to the Bachelor of Arts students.
+Students not selected may audition again in the Spring of the next year.

 If I have two majors, is this program for me?

-It is possible to graduate with another major and the BFA, but it may mean extra time at school.
+It is possible to graduate with another major and the BFA, but it will take careful planning, and may mean extra time at school.

 What kind of a commitment does the BFA require?